-- (a) The quality of undergraduate teaching.
-The information obtained from the unit's student evaluation forms and the individual's submitted teaching evidence shall be used as part of the assessment of teaching.
-Reports of classroom visitation by the department chair, dean, or another formally designated representative may be used, where such visitations have been in place for at least a year and where a standard instrument/format is used for such evaluation.
+(a) Undergraduate Teaching: The information obtained from the unit's student evaluation forms and the individual's submitted teaching evidence shall be used as part of the assessment of teaching.
+Reports of classroom observations by the department chair, dean, or another formally designated representative may be used where such visits have been in place for at least a year and where a standard instrument/format is used for such evaluation.
 Evaluation should be comparative among faculty members.
-The quality of undergraduate research projects, artistic exhibitions, performances, and other products of courses or individual tutorials or supervised instructional activities may be considered good evidence of instructional effectiveness. - (b) The quality of graduate teaching.
-The quality of graduate dissertations and theses, doctoral examination scores, research and creative projects are useful indicators of the quality of graduate teaching.
+The quality of undergraduate research projects, artistic exhibitions, performances, and other products of courses or individual tutorials or supervised instructional activities may be considered as evidence of instructional effectiveness.

+(b) Graduate Teaching: The quality of graduate dissertations and theses, doctoral examination scores, research and creative projects are useful indicators of the quality of graduate teaching.
 Effective service on doctoral committees and master's review/thesis committees is a useful form of graduate teaching.
-Student evaluations should also be considered. - (c) The President's Award for Excellence in Teaching or a college teaching award represents a careful peer judgment of teaching excellence and should be given substantial weight in evaluating a faculty member's quality of teaching. - (d) Materials used to conduct the course, such as syllabi, examinations, etc. - (e) Special instructional materials prepared by the faculty member for use in the course, such as laboratory books, collections of readings, video materials, computer-based instructional or testing programs, etc. - (f) Curricular innovation, as evidenced by the development of new courses or the redevelopment of existing courses. - (g) Formally published instructional materials, such as textbooks, instructional guides, anthologies, etc. The quality of the material, the source of publication, and the scope of adoption and use may be considered in evaluating this material. - (h) Student advising beyond expected meetings with students in a faculty member's courses or with advisees assigned by the department.
-Specifically, a faculty member's role as a unit undergraduate advisor, graduate advisor, pre-professional advisor, or advisor to a student academic society or academic honorary society may be considered in assessing his/her contributions to the instructional program. - (i) Other evidences of excellence in teaching should also be used.
-These should be specially noted by the department chair, faculty advisory committee, or dean in preparing the evaluation worksheet. - (j) In clinical programs, clinical teaching, demonstration of clinical activities for students, supervision of student clinical activity, and evaluation of student clinical activity by site visits are a very important form of teaching.
+Student evaluations should also be considered.

+(c) The President's Award for Excellence in Teaching or a college teaching award represents a careful peer judgment of teaching excellence and should be given substantial weight in evaluating a faculty member's quality of teaching.

+(d) Materials used to conduct the course, such as syllabi or examinations, may be considered.

+(e) Special instructional materials prepared by the faculty member for use in the course, such as laboratory books, collections of readings, video materials, computer-based instructional or testing programs, etc.

+(f) Curricular innovation, as evidenced by the development of new courses or the redevelopment of existing courses.

+(g) Formally published instructional materials, such as textbooks, instructional guides, anthologies, etc. The quality of the material, the source of publication, and the scope of adoption and use may be considered in evaluating this material.

+(h) Student advising beyond expected meetings with students in a faculty member's courses or with advisees assigned by the department.
+Specifically, a faculty member's role as a unit undergraduate advisor, graduate advisor, pre-professional advisor, or advisor to a student academic society or academic honor society may be considered in assessing his/her contributions to the instructional program.

+(i) Other evidence of excellence in teaching should also be used.
+These should be specifically noted by the department chair, faculty salary committee, or dean in preparing the evaluation.

+(j) In clinical programs, clinical teaching, demonstrations of clinical activities for students, supervision of student clinical activity, and evaluation of student clinical activity by site visits are a very important form of teaching.
 Both the faculty member's method of teaching (care taken with evaluations, demonstrations, advising, etc.) and the effectiveness of that teaching (as measured by student mastery of clinical skills) should be considered in evaluating a faculty member's teaching.